improve-ai/swift-ranker/README.md

  ## Security & Privacy

  Improve uses tracked variants, context, and rewards to continuously train statistical models.
-If models will be distributed to unsecured clients, then the most conservative stance is to assume that what you put into the model you can get out.
+If models will be distributed to unsecured clients, then the most conservative stance is to assume that what you put in the model you can get out.

- That said, all variant and context keys and values are hashed (using a secure pseudorandom function once siphash is deployed) and never transmitted in models so if a sensitive information were accidentally included in tracked data, it is not exposed by the model.
+ That said, all variant and context data is hashed (using a secure pseudorandom function once siphash is deployed) and never transmitted in models so if a sensitive information were accidentally included in tracked data, it is not exposed by the model.

-It is strongly recommended to never include Personally Identifiable Information (PII) in an Improve variant or context if for no other reason than to ensure that it is not persisted in analytics records on your server instances.
+It is strongly recommended to never include Personally Identifiable Information (PII) in an Improve variant or context if for no other reason than to ensure that it is not persisted in your Improve Model Gateway analytics records.

  The types of information that can be gleaned from an Improve model are the types of things it is designed for, such as the relative ranking and scoring of variants and contexts, and the relative frequency of variants and contexts.
 Future versions will normalize rewards to zero, so absolute information about rewards will not be transmitted at that time.